-In this case, I'm satisfied Caledonian carried out regulated activities in the UK.
-Mr P was living in the UK at the time of his SIPP application and has confirmed Caledonian came to his home.
-Had Options sought clarification from Mr P, which would have been a reasonable course of action in the circumstances, I think Mr P would likely have confirmed he'd met with Caledonian in the UK.
-And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr P's application, in any event.
-If Options had reached that conclusion, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr P's application.
+In this case, I'm satisfied Caledonian carried out regulated activities in the UK, as Mr H's address was in the UK at the time of his SIPP application, and he's confirmed he met with Caledonian after returning to the UK from working abroad.
+Had Options sought clarification from Mr H, which would have been a reasonable course of action in the circumstances, I think Mr H would likely have confirmed he'd met with Caledonian in the UK.
+And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr H's application, in any event.
+If Options had reached that conclusion, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr H's application.
 I think this was the only fair and reasonable step it could take in the circumstances.